 What are treatment side effects?

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
-This can cause side effects like hair loss, mouth sores, and vomiting.
+Cancer treatment such as chemo and radiation can damage normal cells.
+This can cause side effects such as hair loss, mouth sores, skin changes, and vomiting.

 Coping with bladder cancer

 Many people feel worried, depressed, and stressed when dealing with cancer.
 Getting treatment for cancer can be hard on your mind and body.
 Keep talking with your healthcare team about any problems or concerns you have.
 Work together to ease the effect of cancer and its symptoms on your daily life.

 - Ask your healthcare team or social worker for help.

 - Talk with a spiritual advisor, such as a minister or rabbi.